Scaling of entanglement entropy and correlations in the variable-range extended Ising model: Introduction

 \section{Introduction}

 Long-range systems are not only abundant in nature \cite{RevModPhys.95.035002, Padmanabhan, Chavanis,LandauLifshitz,dipolExp1, dipolExp2,spinice1, spinice2}, but also inherent in numerous experimental testbeds~\cite{RevModPhys.82.2313, RevModPhys.93.025001, Hall2016-ld, Davis2023-ca, PhysRevLett.88.067901}.
-They have gained much attention over the last decade due to the striking phenomena often exhibited by them~\cite{Richerme2014,PhysRevB.93.125128,1702.05368,Ares19,PhysRevA.97.062301, PhysRevLett.17.1133, PhysRev.158.383, PhysRevLett.109.025303, PhysRevX.3.031015, PhysRevB.87.035114, RevModPhys.82.277, PhysRevLett.109.267203,PhysRevLett.119.170503}, which are counter-intuitive against the conventional expectations~\cite{Cardy1996-tq,Mussardo2020-hp, Sachdev2011-jw} derived from traditional statistical mechanics.
+They have gained much attention over the last decade due to their counter-intuitive properties~\cite{Richerme2014,PhysRevB.93.125128,1702.05368,Ares19,PhysRevA.97.062301, PhysRevLett.17.1133, PhysRev.158.383, PhysRevLett.109.025303, PhysRevX.3.031015, PhysRevB.87.035114, RevModPhys.82.277, PhysRevLett.109.267203,PhysRevLett.119.170503} as opposed to the conventional expectations derived from traditional statistical mechanics~\cite{Cardy1996-tq,Mussardo2020-hp, Sachdev2011-jw}.
 This is primarily because statistical mechanics often formulate a universal theory starting from a short-range toy model~\cite{Ma1985-dy,Ma2019-gt}, or a local $\phi^4$-field theory~\cite{Sachdev2011-jw}.
-Thanks to the universality principle~\cite{RevModPhys.70.653}, various physical scenarios near criticality can be described using a unified theoretical framework of continuous quantum phase transitions (QPTs).
+Thanks to the universality principle~\cite{RevModPhys.70.653}, various physical scenarios near criticality can be described using a unified theoretical framework of continuous quantum phase transitions (QPTs)~\cite{Sachdev2011-jw}.
 Here, the onset of a QPT is usually associated with a diverging correlation length~\cite{Sachdev2011-jw, Nishimori2010-yd}, which stems from an algebraically decaying correlation function.
 On the other hand, away from the critical point, correlation function, $C_r$, decays exponentially with distance, $r$, as $C_r \sim e^{-r/\xi}$, exhibiting a finite length scale of the correlation length $\xi$~\cite{Fisher1964-gw}.
 This conventional narrative of correlation length falls short when one tries to extrapolate it to the long-range regime~\cite{RevModPhys.95.035002}.